-We keenly observed these houses; the best thing about these houses was the fact that mostly locally available and indigenous raw materials like timber, stones and other items were used to build them, thereby less polluting the environment at local as well as global level.
-Secondly, solar panels in various sizes were installed at the roof top of most of the houses, utilizing the free and easily accessible source of energy.
+We keenly observed these houses; the best thing about these houses was the fact that mostly locally available and indigenous raw materials like timber, stones, and other items were used to build them, thereby less polluting the environment at local as well as global level.
+Secondly, solar panels in various sizes were installed at the rooftop of most of the houses, utilizing the free and easily accessible source of energy.
 We started moving again towards our final destination along the river.
-And somebody from the group hailed ‘Got the Network!’ with mobile phone in his hand raised high in the sky.
-Every one cheered the moment as finally the mobile network was accessible after couple of day’s gap.
+And somebody from the group hailed ‘Got the Network!’ with a mobile phone in his hand raised high in the sky.
+Everyone cheered the moment as finally, the mobile network was accessible after a couple of day’s gap.
 We all were able to contact our family members and inform them about our wellbeing.
 We also contacted Jaireen & Jitendra and enquired about their part journey.
 Luckily, everything was fine at their end and we also shared our Rupin Pass experience with them.

 Now we reached a location from where, we could easily see the roads, light traffic moving over it, pedestrians walking in both directions, the Sangla Valley at large.
 It was just past noon, and a sensation that represents the physiological need to eat food stuck us.
 We were feeling hungry and with nothing substantial left in our backpack to munch, we pulled few apples from the nearby trees situated on our way using climbing sticks that some of us had brought for the trek – “the optimum use of sticks !”, someone of us whispered.
 We kept on moving steadily leaving behind the apple orchards, a primary school, a small temple and a truss bridge over the river.
 Crossing the bridge implied that we were positioned in the Sangla Valley at Kinnaur District, Himachal Pradesh.
 Welcome to Sangla!
 Mission Accomplished!! hailed all of us reaching our final destination of trekking expedition.
 A bit to our surprise, our local guide whistled to move further.
 We were not allowed to wait here for long and our little moment of joy perished in seconds.

-Ahead of us was precisely quarter of a kilometre ascent that too paved one located in a village- outskirts of Sangla Market.
-Leaving behind the river course, we started climbing the ascent way after nearly a four hour long descent trek.
+Ahead of us was precisely a quarter of a kilometer ascent that too paved one located in a village- outskirts of Sangla Market.
+Leaving behind the river course, we started climbing the ascent way after nearly a four-hour long descent trek.
 With the knees & the toes exhausted by the continuous descent, this petty ascent appeared another Rupin Pass winking at us.
-On the way, school children returning back home greeted us, the villagers smiled at us as if they were seeing a neighbour after a long time.
+On the way, school children returning back home greeted us, the villagers smiled at us as if they were seeing a neighbor after a long time.

-Six, Five, Foour, Threeee, Twooooo and the laaast step.
+Six, Five, Four, Threeee, Twooooo and the last step.
 A glimpse of contentment spread on our faces and we congratulated each other for the remarkable success of trekking expedition.
-We walked relaxed on the streets of Sangla Valley until we reached a guest house where we stayed up till next morning.
+We walked relaxed on the streets of Sangla Valley until we reached a guest house where we stayed up till the next morning.
 We started early next morning and on our return journey, we met Jaireen & Jitendra at Shimla and proceeded further to Delhi after having a break for dinner at Shimla.